 Support future residential growth of diverse housing types that makes Canandaigua livable for people of all ages, abilities, family sizes, and income levels.
-Create a welcoming community through events and the creation of attractive public spaces embedded in the neighborhoods designed to be inclusive, vibrant, sustainable, and accessible to all.
+The Town will strive to create a welcoming community through events and the creation of attractive public spaces embedded in the neighborhoods designed to be inclusive, vibrant, sustainable, and accessible to all.

-- Demographic Changes
+- Demographic changes

-- Population, Age, Family Size, Income, Education, etc.
+- Population, age, family size, income, education, etc.

-- Number, Type, Size and Characteristics of Housing Options
+- Number, type, size and characteristics of housing options

 - Rent per sq. ft.

-- % and # of Residents paying greater than 30% of Income
+- % and # of residents paying greater than 30% of income

-- Abandoned/Foreclosed Units
+- Abandoned/foreclosed units

-- Inventory of dwelling unit types such as Single-Family, Duplex, Triplex, Apartment, etc.
+- Inventory of dwelling unit types such as single-family, duplex, triplex, apartment, etc.

-- Town equalization rate.
+- Town equalization rate

 - Days units on market before selling